jrosen48/novum_R_ganum/learn_r_for_psychology_research_a_crash_course/learn_r_for_psychology_research_a_crash_course.md

 > I wrote this for psychologists who want to learn how to use R in their research **right now.** What does a psychologist need to know to use R to import, wrangle, plot, and model their data today?
 Here we go.

 # foundations: people and their resources that inspired me.
-> * [Dan Robinson (July 05, 2017)](http://varianceexplained.org/r/teach-tidyverse/) convinced me that beginneRs should learn tidyverse first, not Base R. This tutorial uses tidyverse.
+> * [David Robinson (July 05, 2017)](http://varianceexplained.org/r/teach-tidyverse/) convinced me that beginneRs should learn tidyverse first, not Base R. This tutorial uses tidyverse.
 All you need to know about the differnece is in his blog post.
 If you've learned some R before this, you might understand that difference as you go through this tutorial.
 > * If you want a more detailed introduction to R, start with [R for Data Science (Wickham & Grolemund, 2017)](http://r4ds.had.co.nz/).
 The chapters are short, easy to read, and filled with simple coding examples that demonstrate big principles.
 And **it's free.**
 > * Hadley Wickham is a legend in the R community.
 He's responsible for the tidyverse, including ggplot2.
 Read his books and papers (e.g., [Wickham, 2014](http://vita.had.co.nz/papers/tidy-data.html)).
 Watch his talks (e.g., [ReadCollegePDX, October 19, 2015](https://youtu.be/K-ss_ag2k9E?list=PLNtpLD4WiWbw9Cgcg6IU75u-44TrrN3A4)).
 He's profoundly changed how people think about structuring and visualizing data.